ProgramCrafter/salsa-iwj-otter/PROTOCOL.md

 the client.
 However, getting this right is very fiddly and complex.

 In the absence of buggy or malicious clients, there will be no _bogus_ updates.
-And since even _impossible_ updates are rejected by the server, there is no harm to anyone else of treating an update as _impossible_ rather than _bogus_.
+And since even _inapplicable_ updates are rejected by the server, there is no harm to anyone else of treating an update as _inapplicable_ rather than _bogus_.
 So we err on the side of treating client mistakes as due to synchronisation and incomplete modelling: ie, we only treat a client update as _bogus_ if it is patently obviously wrong (for example, it is syntactically invalid).